9 Charts

 Open the file.

-Select the plot area, right-click and choose Format Plot Area.
-The task panel Format Plot Area is displayed.
+Select the plot area, right-click, and choose Format Plot Area.
+The Format Plot Area task pane appears.

-Open option Fill and select Solid fill with a light grey color.
+Open the Fill option and select Solid fill with a light gray color.

-Open option Border and select Solid line with a black color.
+Open the Border option and select Solid line with a black color

 9.13 Adding and Removing Data Series

-It often happens that a new data series has to be added to an existing chart or that an already existing data series has to be removed.
-How you can do that depends on whether the data to be added or removed is directly related to the existing data set.
-You can easily see this by selecting a chart, the corresponding source data will then be marked in the worksheet with colored boxes.
+It’s common to add a new data series to an existing chart or remove an old one.
+The procedure depends on whether the data to be added or removed is directly adjacent to the existing data set.
+You can easily determine this by selecting a chart; Excel will highlight the corresponding source data in the worksheet with colored boxes.

 - New series joins the highlighted area

-- A series at the beginning or the end of the highlighted area can be deleted by dragging.
+Delete a series at the beginning or end of the highlighted area by dragging.

 - New series does not join the highlighted area